kubernetes/website/content/en/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions.md

   later update to the same object.

-Errors will be generated on CRD writes if a schema node contains a transition rule that can never be applied, e.g. "*path*: update rule *rule* cannot be set on schema because the schema or its parent schema is not mergeable".
+Errors will be generated on CRD writes if a schema node contains a transition rule that can never be applied, e.g. "oldSelf cannot be used on the uncorrelatable portion of the schema within *path*".

 Transition rules are only allowed on _correlatable portions_ of a schema.
 A portion of the schema is correlatable if all `array` parent schemas are of type `x-kubernetes-list-type=map`;